Taras Gomulka

-Taras Jan Gomulka (Тарас Ян Гомулка, /uk/; born 16 September 2001) is an Australian professional soccer player who plays as a central midfielder for Perth Glory.
+Taras Jan Gomulka (Тарас Ян Гомулка, /uk/; born 16 September 2001) is an Australian professional soccer player who plays as a central midfielder for Pacific FC in the Canadian Premier League.

 Club career

 Adelaide United

 Gomulka made his A-League debut for Adelaide United following the resumption of the 2019–20 A-League season which was postponed due to the COVID-19 pandemic in Australia, being named in the starting eleven for their clash against Brisbane Roar on 19 July 2020.
 He was substituted off in the 72nd minute.
 On 11 September 2020, the club announced Gomulka would depart after rejecting an offer to sign a senior deal.

 Melbourne City

 On 21 September 2020, Gomulka signed a three-year deal with Melbourne City.

 Brisbane Roar

 In February 2023, Gomulka departed Melbourne City and joined Brisbane Roar.

 Perth Glory

 On 21 June 2024, Gomulka departed Brisbane Roar and joined Perth Glory on a two-year deal.